 Being ‘centered’ is that kind of dynamic balance point.
 It doesn’t mean we are always there, it means we always know where to go back to.
 Kind of like knowing where your home is.
 Meditation is one very effective way to get more familiar with your center.
 Regular meditation teaches you where it is, what it feels like and how to get back there when you get temporarily lost.

-The Four Steps to Center™ meditation technique that I created more than 15 years ago is a process that uses the four levels of being, body, heart, mind and spirit as steps to reach your center.
+The Four Steps to Center™ meditation technique that I created in the early 1990’s is a process that uses the four levels of being, body, heart, mind and spirit as steps to reach your center.
 It begins with the body and your physical sensations and then guides you through the heart – place of emotions and feelings; the mind – place of thoughts and ideas; to the spirit – the place of connection to who we really are, the place of our center.

 In most ancient philosophies there is the concept of the sacred circle, the wheel of life, or in Native American tradition, the Medicine Wheel.
 The circle represents the cycles of life, and the four axis points represent the four directions of our physical world, north, south, east and west.
 Each of the 4 directions also represents one aspect of our selves: North is the Mind, South is the Heart, West is the Body and East is the place of Spirit.
 So another way to visualize it is that when we are in balance with the four directions and the four aspects of our Selves, we are in ‘the center.’